+You must also inform passengers about the risk of exposure and good hygiene through increased signage and information.
 The Australian Government Department of Health has a range of posters and other resources aimed at educating the public about COVID-19.
+These posters can be placed around platforms and in trains, trams and buses.